Helical Liquids in Semiconductors

 with the interaction parameter $K_{n}$ for the channel $n$ and the corresponding velocity $u_{n} = v_F/K_n$.
 The boson fields of a given channel satisfy the commutation relation in \eref{Eq:Commutation} and the fields of different channels commute.
 The local and nonlocal pairing terms are given by \numparts

 \endnumparts The Hamiltonian $H_{\rm hel}^{\rm d} + H_{\rm loc} + H_{\rm cap}$ describes two interacting parahelical channels in both HOTI and 2DTI settings.

 Since $H_{\rm cap}$ contains the $\phi_n$ field while $H_{\rm loc}$ contains their conjugate field $\theta_n$, the two pairing processes compete with each other.
 As a result, the relative strength of the local and nonlocal pairings varies with the electron-electron interaction strength.
-Quantitatively, the renormalization of the pairings is captured by the RG flow equations, \numparts with the dimensionless coupling constants
+Quantitatively, the renormalization of the pairings is captured by the RG flow equations, \numparts